Jack Roberts--bass guitar, vocals

 After chasing Bob & Deb out of town, Jack and Jim with a little help from their friends formed Ragtime Willi in the spring of 1977 and have been playing together off and on ever since.
 When Jack is not thumping on the bass, he whiles away his time writing songs that even his own band fears to play.

 Jim "Harmonica" Penta--Harmonica, percussion

-Jim?s first harmonica, a Chromatic 64 was a gift from a girl friend.
+Jim's first harmonica, a Chromatic 64 was a gift from a girl friend.
 The instrument and the relationship were more than he could handle.
 Settling on a more manageable Marine Band harmonica, Jim headed for the stairwell of his dormitory at Temple University to learn his craft.
 After graduation, he played in his first band, Bob and Debbie Sue and the Sunny Southerners.
-That is where he was introduced to Jack Roberts and the fun began.
-Thirty- five years later the fun continues as Jim plays harmonica and various rhythm instruments that appear out of hi black case.
+That's where he was introduced to Jack Roberts and the fun began.
+Thirty- five years later the good times continue as Jim plays harmonica and various rhythm instruments that appear out of a black case.
 If you watch closely, you may even see Jim throw in an occasional background vocal!

 Joel Henry--Banjo, Guitar, Vocals